jestradasal/216finalproject/README.md

 The following files that were used to create our tables are stored in our sql_create folder. create_tables.sql have all of our CREATE TABLE SQL expressions and convertCSVtoSQL.sql converts our CSV files to these tables.

+***

+## 2 Our data using Python

+### 2.1 Jupyter Notebook Files

+We have several Jupyter notebook files which connected our postgreSQL database so we can wrangle with the data using Python.
+To view our database, open the database.ipynb file.
+To view our linear regression models, open the mlr.ipynb file.

+### 2.2 Viewing the Map

+To view the map, download the index.html and index.css file to wherever you want to (i.e desktop folder) and have the js folder be in that same overall folder.